Herstmonceux Integrative Health Clinic

 The BISC uses the services of the local Herstmonceux Integrative Health Clinic.
-During the Fall/Winter terms we also have a doctor on-site one day a week for an hour to hold a surgery in Bader Hall.

 If you are a student staying in the UK for more than 6 months then you are required to pay an Immigration Health Surcharge to access the National Health Service.
 During Orientation we will ensure that you register with the NHS which will mean that for minor ailments you will be able to access the local surgery for free although there are prescription charges for any one over the age of 19.
 These may be refundable from your supplementary health insurance on production of receipts when you return home.
 It is important, however, to bring details of your private health insurance to the surgery in the event you require a private specialist or hospital treatment.